Dechrissen/dotfiles/README.md

 # dotfiles

-The various dotfiles and configs I use on my Linux systems (Arch-based).
+The various dotfiles and configs I use on my Linux systems.

 ## Scripts